Azure/AppService/_posts/2021-04-13-upgrade-notification-for-ase.md

 9. At the Event type box, check **Planned maintenance**.
 10. In the Actions section, click **Add action groups**.
 11. Click **Create alert rule**.
-12. Select the subscription that you have created your Logic app during the previous part.
+12. Select a subscription that your ASE belongs to.
 13. Choose a resource group and name an action group.
 Set Display name to something you can easily identify the action (**IMPORTANT**: The display name will be shown in every email/SMS/post of the notifications.)
 14. *If you want to receive text notifications*: In the Notifications section, choose **Email/SMS message/Push/Voice** at the Notification type.
-Then choose output channels you need (For example, Email and SMS.)
+Then choose output channels you need (For example, Email or SMS.)
 Put email addresses or phone number as necessary.
 15. *If you want to hook up your custom automation*: In the Actions section, choose **Azure Function** or **Logic App** at the Action type.
 Put a name into the Name.
 Select your app.
 16. Press **Save changes**.
 The page will go back to the Rules management page.
 17. In the Alert rule details section, set a name.